Alexwcjung/Fall2024/assing01.md

 ## 🍀 Prepare the Markdown File (md):
 In the assing01.md file, describe a simple learning activity and the digital tool you plan to use.
-## Ensure your description is detailed enough for a fellow teacher, who may not be familiar with the tool, to understand.
+Ensure your description is detailed enough for a fellow teacher, who may not be familiar with the tool, to understand.
 Include necessary links and resources to help explain the tool and activity.

-# Assignment Overview
-Your first assignment involves exploring useful digital tools online and linking one such tool to an activity applicable in your classroom.
-You will present and share your findings in class on October 16th.
-Please follow the instructions below to prepare your assignment.